History of the Norwegian Police Service: History

 From the 19th century deputies were hired in larger areas to assist the sheriffs.
 Neither the democratization in 1814 nor the introduction of municipal councils in 1837 effected the police structure.
-However, the Ministry of Justice and the Police was created in 1818 and has since had the primary responsibility for organizing the police force.
+However, the Ministry of Justice and the Police were created in 1818 and have since had the primary responsibility of organizing the police force.
 The 19th century saw a large increase in the number of chiefs of police, increasing to sixteen by the middle of the century.
 Christiana established the country's first uniformed corps of constables from 1859, which gave the force a more unified appearance.
 Similar structures were soon introduced in many other cities.
 From 1859 the municipalities would finance the wages of the deputies and constables, which made it difficult for the police to use those forces outside the municipal borders.
 The first organized education of police officers started in Christiana in 1889.